Kalyanam Mudhal Kadhal Varai: Plot

 Following a divorce from his unfaithful wife Vandhana (Vandana), after her affair with his boss Ashok, CEO Arjun Swaminathan is a bitter man, but he loves his daughter, Pooja.
 Dr. Priya Unnikrishnan, a dentist who lives next door, also loves Pooja.
 Unable to have children of her own, she has been unable to find a partner willing to marry an infertile woman.
 Vandhana and Ashok win custody of Aditya (called Adi), Arjun's elder son and also try to take custody of Pooja from Arjun.
 Priya and Arjun put aside their dislike of each other to marry to protect the little girl and ultimately win custody of the child.
 Ashok tries to take revenge, convincing Arjun that Pooja is not his daughter until Priya realizes what's going on and uses a DNA test to resolve Arjun's doubts.

-After this, Priya became the target of sexual predator Eashvar, who is the husband of Arjun's younger sister Sukanya.
-Eashvar convinces Sukanya that it is Priya who is attracted to him, sowing discord in the family and causing Priya's family to take her away.
-Realizing that Priya is innocent, Arjun successfully plots to place Eashvar in jail for his crimes, while Ashok and Sukanya seek to do what they can to free him.

-Meanwhile, Arjun's colleague and good friend Jai is preparing to marry Kaviya after a family feud broke up his relationship with Priya's cousin Vaishali (called Vaishu).
-Their friends plot to get the couple back together.
-A drama takes place and Jai is engaged to Vaishali.
-Kavya loves Karthi, Arjun's lawyer.
-Kaviya is engaged to him.
-Manju, Priya's mom, meets with an accident caused by Adi unknowingly.
-Arjun finds out that it was Adi who was responsible for the accident.
-Vandhana is ready to take the blame on her to protect her son.
-Arjun begins to support Vandhana which hurts Priya a lot.
-She files a case against Vandhana.
-In the court, Arjun takes Vandhana's side.
-However, Priya learns that Adi has done the accident and apologizes to Arjun.
-Arjun gets punishment for Adi by sending him to a boys' rehab centre.